ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 **Next Steps:**

-   * To configure an experiment for a general Linux or Mac system, see the :ref:`next section <LinuxMacEnvConfig>` for additional required steps.
+   * To configure an experiment for a general Linux or Mac system, see the :ref:`next section <LinuxMacExptConfig>` for additional required steps.
    * To add the graphics plotting tasks to the experiment workflow, go to section :numref:`Section %s: Plotting Configuration <PlotOutput>`.
    * To configure an experiment to run METplus verification tasks, see :numref:`Section %s <VXConfig>`.
    * Otherwise, skip to :numref:`Section %s <GenerateWorkflow>` to generate the workflow.